bacrossland/triplea-docker/README.md

 Options:
-   -b, --bot_name                  Name the bot uses in the lobby (default "Bot_{username}_{port}") -h, --help                      Display this help and exit -l, --lobby                     Hostname of the lobby to which the bot will connect (default "https://lobby.triplea-game.org")
+   -b, --bot_name                  Name the bot uses in the lobby (default "Bot_{username}_{port}") -c, --lobby_comment             The comment used in the lobby (default "automated_host") -h, --help                      Display this help and exit -l, --lobby                     Hostname of the lobby to which the bot will connect (default "https://lobby.triplea-game.org")
-   -L, --lobby_support_password    Lobby support password to secure remote maintenance (default is no password) -p, --port                      Port to run the bot on (default 3300) -u, --username                  Your TripleA Username
+   -L, --lobby_support_password    Lobby support password to secure remote maintenance (default is no password) -P, --password                  Bot password to secure games running on bot (default is no password) -p, --port                      Port to run the bot on (default 3300) -u, --username                  Your TripleA Username
 ```